Skip to content

 • Temperature profile: ideally, you run a few years of spinup, to get a realistic temperature and liquid water content profile.
 If this is not feasible, the second best option is to initialize the soil with the annual average air temperature.

 • When initializing soil in freezing conditions: this can be tricky and sometimes result in numerical instabilities when for example the soil is initialized at +5 Celcius, but with some ice content.
 Then, in the first time step, SNOWPACK has to do a lot of phase changes to obtain thermal equilibrium.
-Better approach is to pay attention and use a temperature consistent with the state of the soil:
+Better approach is to pay attention and use a temperature consistent with the state of the soil: - When using the bucket scheme: no freezing point depression is possible.
+Thus, if ice is present, the temperature must be 0C or lower.
+If water is present, the soil must be 0C or higher.
+If both are present, the temperature must be 0C. - When using Richards equation: a freezing point depression is possible.
+To avoid numerical instabilities, set REQ_INITIALIZE_SOIL = TRUE in [SNOWPACKADVANCED].
+This will run an initialization routine, to make the theta[ICE] and theta[WATER] consistent with the layer temperature.

 Some more remarks: